top of page

 La Mesa Presbyterian Church opened their pantry in 2008 as a food pantry affiliated with the Roadrunner Food Bank system.
 The pantry is able to help 100's of families per month.
 New Life regularly donates to this mission of La Mesa.

-Family Promise of Abq
+Family Promise Partnership

 Labyrinth at New Life